 The free rental property calculator on SparkRental calculates cap rate for you for any property, in addition to monthly cash flow and ROI.

 The cap rate has one major disadvantage as a profitability metric over the cash on cash return – that it doesn’t take into consideration the financing method.
 However, this disadvantage can also work as an advantage as it allows future investors to compare the return on investment across various locations regardless of how they plan to pay for their property.

-Going back to the places where you should be investing your money in real estate properties this year, you can see the variety of options.
 Variety is indeed one of the beauties of real estate investing.
 There is no geographical focus of the top real estate markets for investors, so no matter what your personal preferences are, you are bound to find something which matches your taste and investor needs.
-Whether you prefer to cater to the needs of warm-weather-loving tenants in Naples, FL or those who don’t mind the colder climate of Detroit, MI, our list of the best places to buy an investment property in 2018 has you covered.
+Whether you prefer to aim for booming markets like Tampa, FL, or to maximize cap rate in markets like Albuquerque, NM, you’ll find plenty of diversity on the list of best cities by cap rates.

-Moreover, there is no property price which makes for the best real estate investments locations.
-On the contrary, there is a wide range of median property prices as Mashvisor’s data shows: from $59,900 in Carbon Works, Detroit to $975,000 in Pinnacle Peak, Scottsdale.
-So, depending on your budget and your financing options, you can find a market among those which will offer you the ideal rental property.
+There’s no property price which makes for the best real estate investments locations.
+On the contrary, there is a wide range of median property prices as Mashvisor’s data shows: from $53,500 in Old Redford, Detroit to $459,950 in Colonial Town Center, Orlando.
+So, depending on your budget and your rental property loan options, you can find a market among those which will offer you the ideal rental property.

 So, if you were not sure whether you were ready to take up on your journey as a residential real estate investor, you are one step closer now: You know where to look for the best rental properties this year.
 Now just get yourself the right real estate investing tools for investment property analysis, and you are good to go!